timjdavey/pavlov/README.md

 For a given environment, memory and action outputs a number of what it wants to do.

-## Learned Helplessness
+## Learned Helplessness (gate.py)

-Successfully recreated the [experiment|https://en.wikipedia.org/wiki/Learned_helplessness] using a very simplified experimental test conditions.
+Successfully recreated the [experiment](https://en.wikipedia.org/wiki/Learned_helplessness) using a very simplified experimental test conditions.

 The basic experimental outline of learned helplessness is as follows

-# Dog is placed on a floor
+1. Dog is placed on a floor
-#* Nothing happens, standard & control
+   * Nothing happens, standard & control
-# Dog is placed on electrified floor
+2. Dog is placed on electrified floor
-#* Dog is randomly shocked
+   * Dog is randomly shocked
-#* Learns to run away when shocked
+   * Learns to run away when shocked
-# Dog is placed on floor but within a cage
+3. Dog is placed on floor but within a cage
-#* Dog is shocked but is unable to run away from floor / pain
+   * Dog is shocked but is unable to run away from floor / pain
-#* Dog is continually shocked until it no longer tries to escape
+   * Dog is continually shocked until it no longer tries to escape
-# Cage is removed from the floor
+4. Cage is removed from the floor
-#* Dog is shocked, but no longer bothers to try and escape despite being able to
+   * Dog is shocked, but no longer bothers to try and escape despite being able to

 ### Clean Example

-There are three stages to the experiment (as outlined above).
+There are four stages to the experiment (as outlined above).
 The following represents the dogs learning.

 The x-axis shows steps in time e.g. every step in time, the Respondant decides what it wants to do at that given step, it does that action and learns from the output.
 Occassionally a step is overridden by a stimuli and the dog is shocked, learns from that output and the output of the subsequent steps.